transloadit/node-sdk/README.md

 Valid params can be page, pagesize, type, fromdate and todate.
 Please consult the [Transloadit API docs](https://transloadit.com/docs/api-docs/#retrieve-assembly-list) for details.

+#### TransloaditClient.streamAssemblies(params)

+Creates an objectMode readable stream that automates handling of listAssembly pagination.

 #### TransloaditClient.getAssembly(assemblyId, cb)

 Retrieves the JSON status of the assembly identified by the given `assemblyId`.